gmbecker/gran-docker/README.md

 ## Support

-Please contact <resgran-d@gene.com> to report issues, questions or concerns.
+Please file issues at https://github.com/gmbecker/gran-docker to report issues, questions or concerns.
 Any feedback is greatly appreciated.